 Directed by Caroline Leslie (Thoroughly Modern Millie), The Wipers Times features design by Dora Schweitzer, lighting design by James Smith, sound design by Steve Mayo and original compositions by Nick Green.
-Opening at the Arts Theatre London for a limited season, the play runs from March 21st to May 13th 2017, with an official opening on March 27th 2017.

 Who Should See It?Fans of war-time dramas such as Our Boys will enjoy the humour in this production, whilst history fans will find it fascinating.
 Those who missed the initial run now can catch it back in London!